Visit Amsterdam windmills

 So, you’re in Amsterdam but you didn’t see any iconic Dutch windmills yet?
 There aren’t many windmills in Amsterdam besides the famous windmill brewery.
 Take a trip to the Zaanse Schans, the perfect day trip from Amsterdam where you can take a step back in time to see picturesque windmill after windmill in the Disneyland-like charming Zaanse Schans, and best of all these windmills are close to Amsterdam!
 And best of all, these are the famous windmills in Holland – the ones you’ve been hoping to see!

-Located only 30-40 minutes outside of Amsterdam, the Zaanse Schans is an open air museum of preserved historic windmills on the River Zaan, in the city of Zaandam.
+Located only 30-40 minutes outside of Amsterdam, the Zaanse Schans windmills are historic windmills on the River Zaan, in the city of Zaandam – the famous windmill town in the Netherlands.
 Sure it is a bit touristy, but its an unmissable part of Holland which is the perfect addition to your time in Amsterdam.
 Visiting is free, your only charge will be if you choose to tour a windmill.